 Mount Pleasant in Isabella County, Michigan — The American Midwest (Great Lakes)

 Location.
-43° 36.426′ N, 84° 46.567′ W. Marker is in Mount Pleasant, Michigan Click for map.
-The marker is next to the old courthouse cupola in the Isabella County Courthouse parking lot.
+43° 36.426′ N, 84° 46.565′ W. Marker is in Mount Pleasant, Michigan, in Isabella County.
+Marker is at the intersection of East Lincoln Street and North Touch for map.
 Marker is at or near this postal address: 300 North Main Street, Mount Pleasant MI 48858, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 86 times since then and 19 times this year.
-Photos: 1, 2, 3. submitted on , by Joel Seewald of Madison Heights, Michigan.
 This page was last revised on October 19, 2016.
+This page originally submitted on October 19, 2016, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 155 times since then.
+Photos: 1, 2. submitted on October 19, 2016, by Joel Seewald of Madison Heights, Michigan.